-Roll-In Cohort: One (1) roll-in subject may be enrolled per site, therefore a maximum of 30 enrolled in the study, to allow for Investigator(s) to receive additional training on the Nellix System.
-Any roll-in subjects will be screened, consented, treated and followed identically to the main study cohort.
-However, the roll-in cohort of this study will be evaluated separately.
+Roll-In Cohort: One (1) roll-in subject will be enrolled at each new site (those sites/PIs that have never used a Nellix device) to allow for new infrarenal Investigator(s) to receive additional training on the Nellix System.
+Any roll-in subjects will be screened, consented, treated and followed identically to the pivotal cohort.
+However, the roll-in cohort of this study may be evaluated separately.